flipperdevices/flipperzero-firmware/applications/plugins/protoview/README.md

 * As a sourve of documentation for protocols.
 * As an awesome way to visualize and understand protocols, via [these great web tools](https://triq.org/).
 * To have tons of fun with RTLSDR in general, now and in the past.

+The application icon was designed by Stefano Liuzzo.